bllchmbrs/hyperlint/tests/README.md

-# EditAI Tests
+# hyperlint Tests

-This directory contains tests for the EditAI project.
+This directory contains tests for the hyperlint project.

 ## Current Test Coverage